>100 subscribers

-Every revolution starts with a choice—create the future, or let others decide it for you.
+Every revolution starts with a choice: create the future—or let someone else sell it back to you.

 If you feel unseen on today’s social networks…